 Polo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Polo are slightly less educated than the national average of 21.84% for the average city or town: 13.41% of adults in Polo have a bachelor's degree or advanced degree
+The percentage of adults in Polo with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.41% of adults in Polo have a bachelor's degree or advanced degree.

 The per capita income in Polo in 2022 was $26,369, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,476 for a family of four.
 However, Polo contains both very wealthy and poor people as well.